-This day two years ago was a big one for me.
+This day in 2014 was a big one for me.
 It was my 24th birthday, and the day I published my first blog post.
 For some time I had been thinking of starting a blog.
 I had become obsessed with reading them and since I love writing and really felt like I needed a creative outlet, it seemed like the perfect choice!
 I approached Dave with the idea, and he was fully supportive.
 So I spent the weekend planning, designing, coming up with a blog name, etc. until my first post went live on Sunday (that post is no longer available on my blog, and was probably highly embarrassing – just one of the many blogging mistakes I have made.)

 My Blogging Mistakes

 -I Didn’t Plan Ahead: I’ve talked many times before on this blog about the importance of having a content calendar for your blog.
 It makes the world of difference between a photo-heavy, content-light post that was clearly thrown together at the last minute, versus an evergreen post that is jam packed with information and will be shared again and again on social media because of its value.